The "Infinity Environment," an installation art piece by Doug Wheeler on display at the Doug Zwirner Gallery in New York City. |

 and you are standing at a crossroads

-where you can go right or left,
+can go right or left,

 the present universe gives rise to two daughter universes: